 We have been developing light source technologies at the UVSOR-III electron storage ring using a dedicated experimental station BL1U, which was constructed under the support of Quantum Beam Technology Program of JST/MEXT aiming to develope novel light sources and exploring their applications.
-The BL1U is equipped with two undulators which constitute an optical klystron, a laser system which is synchronized with the accelerator beam and a dedicated beam-line.
-In these years, we are focusing on generation of structured light, such as vortex beams and vector beams from undulators, in collaboration with Hiroshima Univ. and Nagoya Univ.
-We have already succeeded in producing such novel photon beams and are exploring their applications in collaboration with Saga Light Source and Toyama Univ.
+The BL1U is equipped with two undulators which constitute an optical klystron, a laser system which is synchronized with the accelerator beam and a dedicated beamline consisting of mirrors and a monochromator whose arrangement can be flexibly changed according to the types of the experiments.

+In these years, we are focusing on generation of spatially structured light, such as optical vortex beams and optical vector beams from undulators, in collaboration with Hiroshima Univ. and Nagoya Univ.
+We have succeeded in producing such novel photon beams and are exploring their applications.
+More recently, we have started exploring the possibility utilizing the temporal structure of undulator radiation, in collaboration with Saga Light Source and Toyama Univ.
+So far, we have been demonstrated the coherent controls of atoms by using radiation from two undulators arranged in tandem.
+It has been widely believed that such experiments were possible only with precisely controlled laser beam.
+Our results may open a new research field on the application of synchrotron radiation.

 We have been developing a laser Compton scattering gamma-ray source at BL1U, which is capable of producing monochromatic and energy-tunable gamma-rays.
 Now we are exploring their applications such as isotope imaging based on nuclear fluorescence resonance in collaboration with Kyoto Univ., AIST and QST, photon-induced positron annihilation lifetime spectroscopy in collaboration with Yamagata Univ. and AIST and an experimental verification on Delbruck scattering in collaboration with QST, AIST and Kyoto Univ.
-We have reconstructed the resonator free electron laser to produce more intense gamma-rays through intra-cavity inverse Compton scattering.
-Moreover, theoretically we have proven that vortex photons carrying orbital angular momentum can be produced by non-linear Compton scattering of circularly polarized photons.
+Theoretically we have proven that vortex photons carrying orbital angular momentum can be produced by non-linear Compton scattering of circularly polarized photons.
 We are planning its experimental demonstration at BL1U in collaboration with AIST.

-2. Accelerator Technology Developments for Synchrotron Light Source and Free Electron Laser since 2000.
-We designed a special electron beam optics intended to higher brightness.
+2. Accelerator Technology Developments for Electron Synchrotrons

+We carried out several upgrade plans on UVSOR electron synchrotron since 2000.
+We designed a special beam optics intended to higher brightness.
 We designed necessary accelerator components, reconstructed the accelerator and commissioned it.
-We have designed six undulators and have successfully installed and commissioned.
-Besides these major upgrades, we have been continuously introducing new technologies such as the top-up operation in which the electron beam intensity is kept quasi-constant at a high beam current, 300 mA, and the novel beam injection scheme with a pulsed sextupole magnet.
-As the result of all these efforts, now, the machine is one of the brightest synchrotron light sources among the low energy machines below 1GeV in the world.
+We have designed six undulators and have successfully commissioned them.
+Moreover, we have been continuously introducing new technologies such as the top-up operation in which the electron beam intensity is kept quasi-constant at a high beam current, 300 mA, and the novel beam injection scheme with a pulsed sextupole magnet.
+As the result of all these efforts, now, the machine is one the brightest synchrotron light sources among the low energy machines below 1GeV in the world.